yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Another way to phrase this question is: should we allow for some changes of a changeset to apply despite some of them being dropped?

-Note that in such a changset constraints (implicit like explicit ones) have no effects.
+Note that in such a changeset constraints (implicit like explicit ones) have no effects.
 This also means we'd never leverage hierarchical edits.

 The feature seems desirable in the sense that there may be value in some of the changes applying as opposed to none.

-Note that simply using one change per transaction is not the same as non-atomic tranctions: transactions define revision points.
+Note that simply using one change per transaction is not the same as non-atomic transactions: transactions define revision points.
 Splitting a transaction into many one-change transactions (so that each may fail independently) would introduce more revisions.
 This is undesirable for mainly for performance reasons: we wouldn't want applications that perform O(revisions) work to be affected by this practice.
-Note howerver that if an application uses non-atomic transactions then it is in principle acceptant of the fact that the document could end up in any of the states along this trail of one-change transactions.
+Note however that if an application uses non-atomic transactions then it is in principle acceptant of the fact that the document could end up in any of the states along this trail of one-change transactions.

 This does bring challenges when it comes to schema compliance though: if some but not all edits are dropped then we cannot guarantee that the resulting state will be schema compliant.
 This is problematic for schema on write systems.

-An alternative may be to adopt a set of change primitives that guanrantee the continuity of schema compliance.
+An alternative may be to adopt a set of change primitives that guarantee the continuity of schema compliance.
 For example, we would need a replace operation to change the contents of a non-optional unary field.
 This can get a little cumbersome when trying to cover all cases.
 For example rotating several nodes.
 That said, such complex needs should be rare and would have the option of falling back to transactions to ensure schema compliance.

 ## When can we squash overlapping (set/slice) range deletions into a single range deletion?